BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 For each task, models trained as part of the study described in the paper were evaluated using two image representations:

-- Spatial domain (RGB images)
+- Spatial domain (RGB images), including a dedicated color normalization preprocessing step.
-- Frequency domain (magnitude of the 2D Discrete Fourier Transform, with values clipped at the 99th percentile)
+- Frequency domain (magnitude of the 2D Discrete Fourier Transform, with values clipped at the 99th percentile).

 The experimental protocol described in the paper considers multiple backbone architectures, including convolutional neural networks (MobileNetV2 and ResNet18), vision transformer models (ViT-B/16), and retinal foundation models (RETFound, originally described in https://www.nature.com/articles/s41586-023-06555-x, with an official open-source Keras implementation available at https://github.com/uw-biomedical-ml/RETFound_MAE).
+In addition to individual backbone models, MLP-based feature-level fusion experiments were conducted by combining feature representations extracted from different models within the same domain.

 ---

-## 2. Repository Structure
+## Repository Structure

-The repository is organized as follows:

-- `data/`
-  Dataset documentation and fixed split definition files employed in the paper.
-  **No image data is included.**

-- `src/`
+A high-level overview of the repository structure is provided in the main `README.md`.

+In summary, the repository contains:

+- split definitions and precomputed feature embeddings under `data/`,
-  Python source code for dataset split preparation, preprocessing, and model evaluation.
+- source code for split reconstruction, preprocessing, and model evaluation under `src/`,
-  Model architecture definitions are included, but no trained model weights are stored.
-  Pretrained models used in the paper are hosted separately on institutional servers (BiDA Lab).

-- `requirements/`
-  Dependency specifications for the different model families used in the study.

-- `docs/`
-  Additional documentation related to reproducibility and the experimental protocol.
+- dependency specifications under `requirements/`,
+- and this documentation under `docs/`.

+For a detailed and up-to-date description of the repository layout, please refer to the main `README.md`.

 ---